jonathansrinivasan/genetic_variant_closeness/README.md

 # Table of Contents

 Notebooks that start with 0: EDA
 Notebooks that start with 1: Linear Regression
+Notebooks that start with 2: Random Forest
+Notebooks that start with 3: XGBoost

+Other important files:
+csv_data, r_data: Dataset
+R script that creates the features